 Location: Access via water taxi from Halfmoon Bay or Golden Bay, Stewart Island.
 Alternatively, transport and guided walks are available.

 6. Poor Knights Islands

-Located on the Tutukaka coast, the Poor Knights Islands are world renowned for its diving options.
+Located on the Tutukaka Coast, the Poor Knights Islands are world-renowned for its diving options.
 The most popular one is a shipwreck dive where you can explore two sunk navy ships, the Waikato and the Tui.
 When diving to and through the wrecks you will be able to explore the guns, the control areas, the engine room and much more.

 7. D’Urville Island

 Lodged in the quiet Marlborough Sounds, D’Urville Island (or Rangitoto ki te Tonga in Maori) is a slice of heaven.
 Featuring campsites, resorts, hiking trails, mountain biking tracks and fishing opportunities, it is the best place to unwind and reflect on your New Zealand gap year.
 Look for WWOOFing opportunities on the island to stay at low cost.
 Learn more about visiting D’Urville Island in our French Pass and D’Urville Island – Guide for Backpackers.